 The back aches I experienced during and as a result of running led me to investigate the reasons why your back may ache when you are a runner, how to stop it and ultimately how to do as much as possible to prevent it from happening again.

-Even if you don’t often experience a back ache from running, taking these steps to improve your running fitness, form and how you treat your back in your everyday lifestyle can all contribute to making you a stronger and healthier runner, so it’s still worth a read 🙂
+Even if you don’t often experience lower back pain when running (this also includes mid back pain from running), taking these steps to improve your running fitness, form and how you treat your back in your everyday lifestyle can all contribute to making you a stronger and healthier runner, so it’s still worth a read 🙂

-This post is written from my personal experience and will hopefully help provide some food for thought when trying to fix your running-related back ache, but of course the cause of your back ache could be different so it’s obviously important to consult an expert to help you in this area.
+This post is written from my personal experience and will hopefully help provide some things to think about when trying to stop your back hurting after running, but of course the cause of your back ache could be different so it’s obviously important to consult an expert physical therapist or doctor to help you in this area.